Cannabis 101: How Can I Consume Marijuana?

-A quick reference for learning the methods of ingesting the plant.
+A quick reference for learning the many methods of ingesting the plant.

 Now that cannabis is readily and legally available in many states, there's a number of ways we can consume it.
 Edibles and infused products are on the market, from candy to cocktails to baked goods and topicals.
 Effects can vary depending on product type and what they're being used for, so ensure you are informed on proper dosing and your product's intensity (percentage rates of THC/CBD/etc.) before you dive in.